FAQ

 • When is commencement?

-There are two commencements annually: Fall Commencement held in December and Spring Commencement held in May.
+There are two commencement ceremonies held bi-annually.
+The Fall Commencement Ceremonies are held in December and the Spring Commencement Ceremonies are held in May.
 All students who wish to participate in commencement must apply to graduate via CaneLink by the deadline.
 Students who are scheduled to complete their degree requirements in Fall should apply during the fall semester and participate in the ceremony in December.
 Students who are scheduled to complete their degree requirements in Spring or Summer should apply during the spring semester and participate in the ceremony in May.
-For full details, please click here.
+For more information, please click here.

 • Are the University of Miami policies and procedures still in effect during commencement?

-We know this is an exciting time for you and your families attending the ceremony.
-We want to support your achievements and your special day; however, University of Miami policies and procedures are still in effect throughout all commencement ceremonies.
-Failure to adhere to our current policies could result in disciplinary action, including the withholding of your degree.
+The University of Miami policies and procedures are still in effect throughout all commencement ceremonies.
+We know this is an exciting time for you and your guests attending the ceremony.
+We want to support your achievements and your special day; however, failure to adhere to our current policies could result in disciplinary action, including the withholding of your degree.
 Thank you for your cooperation. -Dean of Students Office

 • Can I walk in a different ceremony?

 In certain circumstances students will be allowed to walk in a ceremony other than the one held in the semester in which they complete their degree requirements.
-Acceptable circumstances include: defending your doctoral thesis, completing final semester in study abroad; or summer graduation with deferred ceremony (some summer graduates elect to delay their participation in commencement until December).
-If you wish to participate in a ceremony other than the one in which your degree will be completed, please visit the application for graduation page for details.
+Students are only allowed to walk across the stage once (for each degree obtained).
+If you wish to participate in a ceremony other than the one in which your degree will be completed, please visit the application for graduation page for more information.
 ALL other candidates must apply online via CaneLink.

 • Is there any cost for graduation?

 The University of Miami covers all costs for all graduates’ regalia.
-Students are only responsible for the shipping fee.
+Students are only responsible for the shipping fee and any addtional graduation products they wish to purcahse.
 After the ceremony, the regalia is yours to keep or recycle.
-Students have the option to purchase graduation invitations and announcements, diploma frames, and other graduation products.

 • Will there be any professional photographers?